JeodC/PortMaster-Solarus/README.md

 Unzip to ports folder.
 Games (the `.solarus` files) need to be downloaded separately and added to the `solarus/games` folder.
 Find them on the [Solarus Website](https://solarus-games.org/games/).

 You can copy the contents of `gamelist.xml` into your own `gamelist.xml` file.

+Find a Solarus Engine game not listed here?
+Request it!

 ## Thanks
 The solarus-run binary provided by Cebion.